STAT540-UBC-2022/individual-report-eamutaigwe/individual_report.md

 ## Any other comments on how the group project could have been structured differently (i.e. delivery requirements, assessment”)

 In my opinion, the group project was well structured, especially holding us accountable at various steps such as initial and final proposals, specifying job assignments, the progress report that pushed us to start working on the project, the presentation that taught us presentation skills, technical report and individual report that compelled people to be fully involved in the project knowing that we would give accounts of our contributions towards the project.

+## Gratitude
+I am deeply grateful to the teaching team.
+This course has prepared me for my thesis research.
+The analysis part of my research will be enjoyable.